mpalmer79/VeriFlow/docs/build.md

 ACCEPTANCE CRITERIA
 ==================================================

-- upload-backed evidence can be previewed/downloaded through a short-lived signed access flow or an equally safe direct mechanism
-- metadata-only docs cannot obtain content access
+- document service is materially less monolithic
+- record detail page is componentized and more product-like
+- frontend polish improves clarity without generic AI slop
-- orphan cleanup workflow is safe, deliberate, and root-bounded
+- CI workflow exists and runs meaningful checks
-- admin/debug routes are no longer broadly exposed
-- preview modal accessibility is materially improved
+- deployment/container story is materially improved
-- app-level security headers are deliberate and compatible with current behavior
+- JWT secret behavior is safer
+- CORS is tighter and environment-driven
+- some real rate-limiting protection exists or a clearly justified minimal alternative is implemented
+- PostgreSQL confidence is improved or the path is concretely established
+- README/project docs tell a credible engineering story
 - tests cover the critical new behavior
 - imports are clean
 - no obvious runtime mismatch remains